Organizational chart: what it is, types, and how it works

 Importance of keeping charts current

-Regular updates ensure the org chart remains an accurate and useful tool for employees, reflecting any structural changes promptly.
+Regular updates ensure the org chart remains an accurate and useful tool for employees, reflecting any structural changes promptly and helping to close the 30 percent gap that can exist between a strategy's potential and its delivery due to shortcomings in the operating model.
 Keeping the chart current helps prevent confusion and ensures that everyone understands the latest organizational hierarchy and their specific roles within it.

 Frequency of updates